internetstandards/toolbox-wiki/under construction/Nginx-webserver-100%-example-config.md

 <img align="right" src="/images/logo-internetnl-en.svg">

 # Ngnix example configuration
-This example configuration was created by SIDN Labs and show how to configure Ngnix in order to score 100% in the Website test on Internet.nl.
+This example configuration was created by SIDN Labs and shows how to configure Ngnix in order to score 100% in the Website test on Internet.nl.

 # Assumptions
 * DNSSEC is used